- TO ELD or not to ELD?

-By the end of December 2017, every motor carrier and driver falling under the scope of ELD rule was required to have implemented electronic logging device in their vehicles.
-As per the mandate, all motor carriers and drivers required to maintain Record of Duty Status (RODS) need to use an ELD.
-The rule also applies to all commercial buses and trucks, as well as to drivers who are native of Canada and Mexico.
-Commercial motor vehicles using AOBRDs are exempted from the rule till the end of this year, and are required to shift to ELD by December 16, 2019.
+By the end of December 2017, every motor carrier and driver falling under the scope of the ELD rule was required to have implemented electronic logging devices in their vehicles.
+As per the mandate, all motor carriers and drivers required to maintain a Record of Duty Status (RODS) need to use an ELD.
+The rule also applies to all commercial buses and trucks, as well as to drivers who are natives of Canada and Mexico.
+Commercial motor vehicles using AOBRDs are exempted from the rule till the end of this year and are required to shift to ELD by December 16, 2019.

 The Federal Motor Carrier Safety Administration released the ELD mandate on December 10th, 2015.
-It was an amendment of the Federal Motor Carrier Safety Regulations – an improvement to established suitable rules for:
+It was an amendment of the Federal Motor Carrier Safety Regulations – an improvement to establish suitable rules for:

 - Performance and design standards of electronic logging devices related to hours of service;